How To Cite An Interview In APA Style Format

 Why Are Interview Citations Important?

-When you have to write a college assignment or provide first-hand information, it is best to use primary sources that provide initial information that has not been reviewed or altered in any form.
+When writing a college assignment or providing first-hand information, it is best to use primary sources that provide initial information that has not been reviewed or altered in any form.
 An interview is one of such primary sources, which is why it is often used as a resource that helps to provide expert information, analysis, and more.
 Still, it is vital to provide correct interview citations.
 If you have to approach APA style format, take your time to learn how to cite an interview in APA as it will help you to avoid plagiarism and give correct references for intellectual property.
 Our helpful guide will help you understand the basic APA interview citation rules, according to the latest writing standards.

 The Basic APA Interview Citation Rules